How the Reading Scholarship Accounts Work

 Is your public school child having trouble reading?
 If so, the Reading Scholarship can help.

-Click here to join the Reading Scholarship Accounts interest list to be notified when we’ll start accepting applications for the 2019-20 school year.
+Please Click here to join the Reading Scholarship Accounts interest list to be notified when we start accepting applications for the upcoming school year.

 Please note: To complete the Reading Scholarship application, parents will need information from the Spring 2019 Florida Standards Assessment (FSA) report, including the student’s FLEID number.
 Most Spring 2019 FSA reports are sent to parents during the summer.
 Please be sure to hold onto the copy when you receive it.
 If you do not have a copy of your student’s Spring 2019 FSA assessment when it’s time to apply, please contact the Assessment Coordinator for your school district to obtain a copy.
 Click here to see a sample of this score report.